-Grounding internalism in the population genetics of the introduction process
+Grounding internalism in the introduction process: from pop-gen to evo-devo

 (work in progress: emerging manuscript, currently in the form of a persuasive essay)

 (This abstract is aspirational.
 The actual manuscript delivers the argument in a different way.)